 7. Start a New Hobby

 Consider the activities you used to like as a child but had to give up as an adult to meet the responsibilities of becoming an adult.
-Do something you enjoy, whether playing an instrument, painting, participating in sports, hiking, writing, or playing a game on a board.
+Do something you enjoy, whether playing an instrument, painting, participating in sports which mentions that compound bow, hiking, writing, or playing a game on a board.
 Taking part in artistic pursuits promotes emotional well-being and might help you regain lost drive and enthusiasm.

 8. Meditate Consistently